It’s absolutely delicious when made well.

 - Feel free to explore gnolls.org: the index is a great place to start.

-- To support my efforts to keep gnolls.org ad-free, buy a copy of my “Raw, powerful and brilliant,” “Insightful and surprisingly heartfelt,” “Funny, provocative, entertaining, fun, insightful,” “Totally engaging” novel, The Gnoll Credo.
+- If you’ve found that my recipe is indeed the best on the Internet, you can support my efforts to keep gnolls.org ad-free by buying a copy of my “Raw, powerful and brilliant,” “Insightful and surprisingly heartfelt,” “Funny, provocative, entertaining, fun, insightful,” “Totally engaging” novel, The Gnoll Credo.
+Buy it from Amazon.com, directly from 100 Watt Press (signed, at no extra cost), and worldwide.